Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: The SIMP model

+Below we give a (perhaps non-exhaustive) list of the known FE convergence results.
+We emphasize that in all of the following results convergence is \emph{not} guaranteed to all isolated local minimizers (unless there only exists one local minimizer).

-\item Petersson and Sigmund analyzed the primal formulation in the context of slope constraints \cite{Petersson1998}, which have a similar flavour to $W^{1,\infty}$-regularization \cite[Sec.~6.3]{Borrvall2001a}.
-Here the admissible set of material distributions is reduced to Lipschitz continuous functions and a pointwise bound is place on $\partial_{x_i} \rho$ for $i=1,2$.
-They showed that a $(\mathrm{CG}_1)^2$ (continuous piecewise linear) discretization for $\vu$ and a $\mathrm{DG}_0$ discretization for $\rho$ converges to an unspecified minimum of the problem.
-In particular $\vu_h \to \vu$ strongly in $H^1(\Omega)^2$ and $\rho_h \to \rho$ uniformly in $\Omega$ and, therefore, $\rho_h \to \rho$ strongly in $L^\infty(\Omega)$).
+\underline{SIMP coupled with a $W^{1,p}$-type penalty method.} \begin{itemize} \itemsep=0pt \item Petersson and Sigmund analyzed the primal formulation in the context of slope constraints \cite{Petersson1998}, which have a similar flavour to a $W^{1,\infty}$-type penalty \cite[Sec.~6.3]{Borrvall2001a}.
+Here the admissible set of material distributions is reduced to Lipschitz continuous functions and a pointwise bound is placed on $\partial_{x_i} \rho$ for $i=1,2$.
+They showed that a $(\mathrm{CG}_1)^2$ (continuous piecewise linear) discretization for $\vu$ and a $\mathrm{DG}_0$ (piecewise constant) discretization for $\rho$ converges to a local minimum of the problem.
+In particular $\vu_h \to \vu$ strongly in $H^1(\Omega)^2$, $\rho_h \to \rho$ uniformly in $\Omega$ and, therefore, $\rho_h \to \rho$ strongly in $L^\infty(\Omega)$.